 - Know how to create consistent series headings.

 - Know how to get SirsiDynix Manuals.
-Ask your director or the WYLD Office for the password.
+Ask your director or the WYLD Office for the username and password.

 - Know how to use the SirsiDynix customer resources via the SD Support Center.
 Contact the WYLD Office by email or phone for access information.